Call Now Free Quote

 The fifty-year span also determines mortar specification.
 A home built in 1895 almost certainly used pure lime mortar.
 A home built in 1930 may have used an early Portland cement blend.
 Mortar analysis before any repointing begins is not optional on homes in this range.

-The Masonry Hierarchy: What Is Brick, What Is Limestone, What Is Terra Cotta
+The Masonry Hierarchy: Brick, Limestone, and Terra Cotta

 On a Lake Forest estate home, the exterior masonry is typically not a single material.
 Understanding what is where determines what fails first and what the repair requires.